gcallanan/savina-apps-in-cal/5p2_producerConsumer/README.md

 [BndBufferNetwork.cal](./BndBufferNetwork.cal) describes the overall network for the benchmark.

+A producer only produces items if it receives a request to do so and it has not yet produced numItemsPerProducer items.
+It is not expected that a producer will receive another work request after it has already received one and before it has completed the request.

+A consumer sends a request for items when it is not busy.
+Only a single request is sent.
+The buffer will track which consumer have requested items and assign when ready.

+The buffer only transmits items to a consumer if there is a request for work from that consumer.
+The buffer actor will request new items from the producers when there is space on the internal buffer array.
+NOTE: If there are 3 spaces available on the buffer and 2 producers are busy producing items while 3 other producers are free, then the buffer will only request 1 of them to produce an item.
+This eliminates the risk of getting more items from producers than there is space available in the buffer

 ## Quick Run
-From within the 6p12-trapezoid directory:
+From within the 5p2_producerConsumer directory:
 1. mkdir build
-2. time tychoc  --set pretty-print-post-template-sub=off --set pretty-print-test=off  --set experimental-network-elaboration=on --set phase-timer=off --set print-am-statistics-pre-reduction=on  --source-path . --target-path build bndBuffer.BndBufferNetwork && cc build/*.c -o add -lm && time ./add testOut
+2. time tychoc  --set pretty-print-post-template-sub=off --set pretty-print-test=off  --set experimental-network-elaboration=on --set phase-timer=off --set print-am-statistics-pre-reduction=off  --source-path . --target-path build bndBuffer.BndBufferNetwork && cc build/*.c -o add -lm && time ./add testOut